-First, it is important to establish the distinction most prominent in critical realism according to Bhaskar (1998): “it argues that a constant conjuction of events is not a sufficient nor necessary condition for a scientific law.
+First, it is important to establish the distinction most prominent in critical realism according to Bhaskar (1998): “it argues that a constant conjunction of events is not a sufficient nor necessary condition for a scientific law.
 This is a radical rejection of the causal laws that fashioned the entire post-Humean tradition of empirical realism, and in particular both its positivist and neo-Kantian winds” (p.
 65).
 Next, realists put forth that laws precede the rationale to explain a conjunction, as the experimenter is a causal agent of the sequence of events but not the causal law.
 Bhaskar concedes that this “creates a ‘prima facie’ problem but one that is easily solved by concluding that theories contain a common accepted or supposed causal or explanatory (mechanisms) that is easily distinguishable from regular events or concomitance” (p.
 12).
 The challenge is to isolate the mechanisms from the events they generate in order to generalize laws outside the ‘closed’ system of a lab/observation in which they are identified.
 In other words, because research inside a lab is controlled the results may not generalize, as there exists mechanisms outside the lab (open systems) that either go unactivated; or be activated, but not perceived; or be activated, but counteracted by other mechanisms, which results in it having unpredictable effects.
 Therefore, argues CR, there can be no “adequate rationale for the use of laws to explain phenomena in open systems, where no constant conjunctions prevail.”
 (Bhaskar 1998, p.
 14)

 Critical realism offers a solution for this weakness in the orthodox philosophy of science, the nonexistence in science of universal empirical generalizations, and hence the inadequacy of the criteria of explanation, confirmation (or falsification), scientific rationality etc. The answer lies, says Bhaskar (1998), in adopting an ontology of structures and transfactually active things to the philosophy of science (knowledge).
 There is, Bashkar advances an "ontological distinction between scientific laws and patterns of events” (p.
 12).
 Such laws depend upon the existence of ‘natural mechanisms’, and “it is only if we make the assumption of the real independence of such mechanisms from the events they generate that we are justified in assuming that they endure and go on acting in their normal way outside the experimentally closed conditions that enable us to empirically identify them” (p.
 13).
 Likewise, “events must occur independently of the experiences in which they are apprehended.
-Structures and mechanisms then are real and distinct from the patterns of events that they generate; just as events are real and distinct fom the experiences in which they are apprehended.
+Structures and mechanisms then are real and distinct from the patterns of events that they generate; just as events are real and distinct from the experiences in which they are apprehended.
 Mechanisms, events and experiences thus constitute three overlapping domains of reality, viz. the domains of the real, the actual, and the empirical” (p.
 56).

 The ontology of critical realism is stratified into three domains that include the domain of reality, the actual and the empirical.
 The domain of the empirical is a subset of the domain of the actual, which in turn is a subset of the domain of the real.
 The domain of ‘real’ are structures and mechanisms of the world; the domain of ‘actual’ are patterns of events that involve a whole series of causal mechanisms, all operating at multi-levels in the stratified world.
 The domain of empirical, of course, is evidence found by observation or experimentation in a single level reality.